goldironhack/2017-Fall-Purdue-UNAL-IronHack-Tutorials/README.md

 ### 1. Datasets

-The IRONHACKS rules require that you use at least TWO open data sets in your project.
-One dataset is mandatory
+The IRONHACKS rules require that you use open data sets in your project.

 Available datasets to choose from:
 - **[Climate Data Online](https://www.ncdc.noaa.gov/cdo-web)** -- the mandatory dataset <br>